-In particular, the Wanger decisions regarding protection of the delta smelt, concerns about reliability of the delta levees, and other concerns led the CDWR to issue a revision in June 2012 of The State Water Project Reliability Report 2009 dated August 2010, wherein the long-term reliability of State Water Project supplies was determined to be reduced to approximately 60% of maximum allocations.
+In particular, the Wanger decisions regarding protection of the Delta smelt, concerns about reliability of the Delta levees, and other concerns led the CDWR to issue a revision in June 2012 of The State Water Project Reliability Report 2009 dated August 2010, wherein the long-termreliability of State Water Project supplies was reduced to approximately 60% of maximum allocations.
 Without the construction of additional Sacramento-San Joaquin Delta facilities and certain water storage reservoirs, the water supply capability of the State Water Project will remain limited and State Water Contractors will have to share reduced quantities of available supplies, especially during droughts.
-The long-term reliability of State Water Project supplies is currently estimated at 58% of maximum Table A allocations through 2033 per the Draft State Water Project Reliability Report 2013 dated December 2013.
+The long-term reliability of State Water Project supplies is currently estimated at 58% of maximum Table A allocations through 2033 per the State Water Project Reliability Report 2013, dated December 2014.